joggrdocs/tempo/README.md

 Install the library and you can begin to use it in your application(s).

-_This is a Github Package and your application must support installing internal Github packages before you can use this package._
+_This is a GitHub Package and your application must support installing internal GitHub packages before you can use this package._

 **npm**